kleder/timetracker/README.md

-# T-Rec time recording app
+# T-Rec – Time RECording app

 ![T-Rec image](./t-rec.jpg)

-T-REC is a desktop Time RECording app that helps you log your work time into Youtrack.
-Recorded time entries are automatically synced to InCloud or Standalone Youtrack.
+T-REC is a desktop time recrding app that helps you log your work time into YouTrack.
+Recorded time entries are automatically synced to InCloud or Standalone YouTrack.

 ## Features
-* record time you spend on tasks assigned to you in Youtrack
+* record time you spend on tasks assigned to you in YouTrack
 * track time of your tasks from multiple agile boards
 * detect your idle time and decide what to do with it
-* autosync with Youtrack
+* autosync with YouTrack
-* work with many Youtrack instances
+* work with many YouTrack instances

 [![Build Status](https://travis-ci.org/kleder/timetracker.svg?branch=master)](https://travis-ci.org/kleder/timetracker)